gshipley/enterprise_training/AdminTraining.md

 	$ sudo rhn-channel --add -- channel=rhel-x86rhel-x86_64-server-optional-6

-With the repository in place, you can now install the OpenShift client tools.
-Run:
+With the repository in place, you can now install the OpenShift Enterprise client tools by running the following command:

 	$ sudo yum install rhc

 ##**Ubuntu**

-Use the apt-get command line package manager to install Ruby and Git before you install the OpenShift command line tools.
+Use the apt-get command line package manager to install Ruby and Git before you install the OpenShift Enterprise command line tools.
 Run:

 	$ sudo apt-get install ruby-full rubygems git-core